-Over a million species of insects have already been discovered, and the Royal Entomological Society estimates that there may be as many as another 10 million species that are still to be discovered.
+Over a million species of insects have already been discovered, and the Royal Entomological Society estimates that there may be as many as another 10 million species still to be discovered.
 Insects are the world’s largest group of organisms and the most diverse.
 I wanted to find out how different insects feed.

 Insects either use their jaws to bite and chew their food (such as dragonflies) or suck it up using a proboscis (like a butterfly.)
 The housefly uses sponging to soften the food with saliva before absorbing the liquid food.

 In this article, I look at the different feeding methods for insects and a few other insects to see how they feed.

 There are two main types of feeding categories that insects fall into.
 Insects such as ants are chewers, which can be seen by the holes they leave in plants.
 Grasshoppers, dragonflies, and beetles also fall into this category, using their jaws to bite into their prey.
-Many insects feed not just on plants but also on other insects.
+Many insects feed not just on plants but also other insects.

 Suckers are the second category of insects.
 Mosquitoes fall into this category as they use their beak to suck blood from animals.
 Aphids also fall into this category as they extract food from plants.

 Insects can also be divided into two categories according to their life cycles, reflected in their food-finding method.

 Insects fall into these two categories.
 Some insects, such as butterflies, transform by completing a metamorphosis through several stages.
 In butterflies, this occurs when they change from eggs to larvae before entering pupae and emerging later as a butterfly.

-The process is gradual, and the way they feed goes through several stages as well.
+The process is gradual, and the way they feed goes through several stages.
 The larvae do feed, but the pupae do not.
-When the butterfly emerges, they do feed.
+When the butterfly emerges, they do provide.

 Insects that do not go through this complete metamorphosis resemble small adults when young, and these feed in the same way and have a similar diet throughout their lives.